Meet our Education Scholarship Recipients

 Asia

-Asia is in her second year of the Diagnostic Medical Sonography Program.
-She shares, “I have always wanted to be a part of the medical field.
-When my grandfather passed away, I realizedhow much I wanted to help others by providing quality care to patients and their families.
-I have always been a visual learner and enjoy paying close attention to detail, so I knew sonography was the right choice for me.
-I am excited to learn all things related to ultrasound and further my education in the field so that I can provide knowledge to the community in thefuture.
-I feel incredibly honored to be working with the TRA Foundation and look forward to seeing where the world of sonography takes me.”
+I graduated from the Diagnostic Medical Sonography Program at Tacoma Community College in 2024.
+I have always wanted to be part of the medical field, but it wasn’t until my grandfather passed away that I truly realized my passion for helping others by providing quality care to patients and their families.
+As a visual learner who enjoys paying close attention to detail, I knew sonography was the right path for me.
+I am excited to continue learning about ultrasound and further my education so that I can share knowledge with the community in the future.
+I feel incredibly honored to be working with the TRA Foundation and look forward to getting involved in the Alumni Association.
+I am also excited to begin my full-time position at MultiCare Allenmore Hospital.

 Becki

-Becki is in her second year of the Diagnostic Medical Sonography program.
-Her short-term goal is to obtain her ARDMS certification in the specialty areas of Abdomen and Obstetrics & Gynecology.
-Healthcare is a second career for Becki.
-A former reporter for a local section of the Los Angeles Times, she chased down leads, scrutinized details, interviewed people, and communicated information to help people make knowledgeable choices.
-She began exploring healthcare careers after an emergency sonography-guided procedure saved her life.
-Becki sees a sonographer as an investigator who can identify potential barriers to patient well-being and provide valuable information to physicians.
-She shares, “I’ve witnessed people who learned about their healthcare options expressing a sense of power over their lives.”
-Her long-term goal is to learn as much as possible and become a mentor to other sonographers or sonography
+I am a graduate of the Diagnostic Medical Sonography program at Tacoma Community College.
+My short-term goal to obtain my ARDMS certification in the specialty areas of Abdomen and Obstetrics & Gynecology have been realized.
+Healthcare is my second career—I was previously a reporter for a local section of the Los Angeles Times, where I chased down leads, scrutinized details, interviewed people, and communicated information to help people make knowledgeable choices.
+I began exploring healthcare careers after an emergency sonography-guided procedure saved my life.
+I see a sonographer as an investigator who can identify potential barriers to patient well-being and provide valuable information to physicians.
+I’ve witnessed people who, after learning about their healthcare options, expressed a sense of empowerment over their lives.
+My long-term goal is to learn as much as possible and eventually become a mentor to other sonographers or sonography students.

 Erwin

-Erwin is in his second year the Radiologic Technologist Program.
-Erwin shares, “It has always been my passion to serve and help other people.
-Luckily, I was able to employ that passion when I became an assistant to a doctor when I was 17 years old.
-I was fortunate to help the underserved in the Philippines at a young age.
-I continued my passion when I migrated to the US and have worked in the medical field since 2012.
-Working in the hospital and witnessing the importance of radiographic science in the prompt diagnosis and management of patients led me to pursue a career in Radiologic Technology.
-Erwin shares, "I hope to encourage my siblings and other immigrants to pursue education and achieve successful careers in the medical field.
-Also, I have a passion for photography, so looking at radiographic images is not only informative but also fascinating.
-Along with my goal to obtain my ARRT certification, I hope to serve as a role model for my siblings and other immigrants to pursue education and achieve successful careers in the medical field.”
+I am a graduate of the Radiologic Technologist Program at Tacoma Community College.
+It has always been my passion to serve and help others, and I was fortunate to begin that journey when I became an assistant to a doctor at just 17 years old.
+I was honored to help the underserved in the Philippines at a young age, and when I migrated to the U.S., I continued working in the medical field starting in 2012.
+Working in hospitals and witnessing the crucial role of radiographic science in the prompt diagnosis and management of patients inspired me to pursue a career in Radiologic Technology.

 Stephen

-Stephen in his second year of the Radiologic Technologist Program.
-He shares, “I am thrilled to be pursuing a career that is both fulfilling and exciting.
-I strive to help others wherever and however I can.
-This was one of the many things that drew me to radiology.
-The fact that there are many branching paths that one can take to learn and grow excites me!
-While I have never been the most book smart, I make up for that in tenacity and determination.
-I have worked in the healthcare field as a CNA for the past nine years and am passionate about serving others with compassion and dedication to the needs of the whole patient.
-I am excited to be part of the scholarship program and equally the mentorship aspect."
-As a father of two daughters, his family is his main drive in his pursuit of a growing career.
-As a graduate of the class of 2024, he is looking forward to his career in imaging and serving our community with the greatest skill and knowledge he can bring to the healthcare system.
+I am a graduate of the Radiologic Technologist Program at Tacoma Community College.
+Pursuing a career in radiology is both fulfilling and exciting for me.
+I strive to help others however and wherever I can, which is one of the many things that drew me to this field.
+The variety of paths available in radiology excites me—I love that there are so many opportunities for learning and growth.
+While I have never considered myself the most book-smart person, I make up for it with tenacity and determination.
+For the past nine years, I have worked in the healthcare field as a CNA, and I am deeply passionate about serving others with compassion and dedication.
+I am thrilled to be part of the scholarship program, especially for the mentorship opportunities it provides.
+As a father of two daughters, my family is my greatest motivation in pursuing a career in imaging.
+As a Radiologic Technologist now working full time at St. Michaels, I look forward to serving my community with the highest level of skill and knowledge.

 Graduates ~ Class of 2023